Kulamavu Dam

 The dam is situated on the Thodupuzha - Puliyanmala state highway (SH-33), about 23 km from Idukki arch dam, 22 km from Cheruthoni dam and 38 km from Thodupuzha.
+Preliminary work on the dam was initiated under the leadership of Superintending Engineer, E.U.
+Philipose.
 The dam was completed in the year 1977 and is operated and maintained by Kerala State Electricity Board.